shellscape/Snarf/README.md

 - First commit/push.
 The server accepts version 2 connections and mounts.
 - Mounts only list files and not directories.
 - Mounts cannot persist between server restarts.
+- Exports are not hooked up.
+If the client specifies a path that is valid, it is allowed.
+This is temporary.

 **But, Why?**